shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 Title: Center functors and condensation theory

 Abstract:
 The notion of center plays a key role in the study of topological order.
-In this talk I will introduce the center functor in the context of seperable n-categories.
+In this talk I will introduce the center functor in the context of seperable $$n$$-categories.
 Then I will talk about some generalizations and applications in condensation theory.

 ### Ryo Hayami (Nagoya University) {#hayami}